 The Psychologist who Fixes Memories Following the Terrorist Attacks

-The French media discovered the Brunet Method™ in mid-April when the researcher from McGill University came to Paris to present his project, “Paris MEM”.
-This study will test this method in hundreds of individuals suffering from PTSD, mainly due to the aftermath of the terrorist attacks of November 13, 2015.
+The French media first discovered the Brunet Method™ in mid-April when the researcher from McGill University came to Paris to present his project, “Paris MEM”.
+This study will test this method with hundreds of individuals suffering from PTSD, mainly due to the aftermath of the terrorist attacks of November 13, 2015.

 Post-traumatic stress disorder: A cure?